satwinder6510/bokun/replit.md

 -   **Database-backed accounts:** Admin users are stored in the `admin_users` PostgreSQL table with email, bcrypt-hashed passwords (12 rounds), and individual TOTP secrets for 2FA.
 -   **Roles:** Two roles are supported: `super_admin` (full access including user management) and `editor` (content management only).
--   **Session management:** 24-hour session tokens stored in localStorage with `X-Admin-Session` header authentication.
+-   **Session management:** 24-hour session tokens are persisted in the `admin_sessions` PostgreSQL table (not in-memory), ensuring sessions survive server restarts.
+Sessions are validated via `X-Admin-Session` header.
+Session expiry is automatically extended on each request.
+Expired sessions are cleaned up hourly.
 -   **2FA flow:** New users set up 2FA on first login (QR code generation), returning users verify with their authenticator app.
+Pending 2FA sessions are stored in-memory (5-10 minute expiry) since they are short-lived.

 ### Admin Routes